Meet the Team

 When not she’s working, Kirstie enjoys country life with her family in the Borders.
 When she’s not trying to learn how to drive or ride a horse, Kristie’s favourite way to relax is to cook a meal while listening to radio 4 and enjoying a glass of wine.

-Sasha McDougall is Information and Communication worker for the National Cedar project at Scottish Women’s Aid.
+Sasha McDougall is the Training and Resources Worker for the National Cedar project at Scottish Women’s Aid.
 Working in partnership across agencies and promoting recovery, strength based person centred services is at the heart of Sasha’s work.
 Other roles include capacity building across a range of third sector and equality groups, developing information and support services, partnership working across public bodies.
-Sasha also sits on the Board of Action on Depression.

 When she’s not working Sasha enjoys running or up and down hills, zooming about on her bike or paddling about in the sea – with all the cake to match.
 Sasha loves digging about in the garden and will never say no to a game of table tennis.